krillavilla/SFND_3D_Object_Tracking/README.md

 - FAST, AKAZE, and SIFT detectors provided the most reliable keypoints for TTC estimation
 - All combinations showed similar trends across frames, but with varying levels of stability
 - Camera-based TTC estimates were generally less stable than LiDAR-based estimates, highlighting the challenge of using visual information alone
+- The choice of detector has a more significant impact on stability than the choice of descriptor
+- FAST and AKAZE detectors generally lead to more stable TTC estimates

 ### Recommendation

 For this specific application, the FAST+BRIEF combination provides the best balance between accuracy and computational efficiency.
 For applications where accuracy is paramount regardless of computational cost, AKAZE+AKAZE or SIFT+SIFT would be the preferred choices.
+Combinations to avoid include BRISK+ORB, AKAZE+BRISK, and BRISK+SIFT due to their high variability and tendency to produce outliers.

 ## Conclusion